Your Business and Customer Retention

 What is Customer Lifetime Loyalty and Value?

-When you start developing a retention strategy, you will notice that businesses tend to want to increase the CLTV so that they have a better ROI or return on investment from every customer.
+When you start developing a retention strategy, you will notice that businesses want to increase the CLTV so that they have a better ROI or return on investment from every customer.
 Higher CLTV can show improved loyalty or the likelihood of a repeat purchase.

 What is Customer Retention Management?